People in our supply chains and surrounding communities – Ingredients

 Human and labour rights in our supply chains

-Our Ingredients businesses adhere to the Group Supplier Code of Conduct, which also serves as the standard for managing human rights issues within their supply chains.
-Each business determines the most effective application of this Code for their specific raw material supply chains.
+Our Ingredients businesses adhere to the Group Supplier Code of Conduct which sets out the expectations of suppliers when it comes to managing human rights issues within their supply chains.
+Each business determines the most effective application of the Group Supplier Code of Conduct for their specific raw material supply chains.

 AB Mauri